Saturday, November 19, 2005

 Congress helps themselves

-"The Republican-controlled Congress helped itself to a $3,100 pay raise on Friday, then postponed work on bills to curb spending on social programs and cut taxes in favor of a two-week vacation."
+"The Republican-controlled Congress helped itself to a $3,100 pay raise on Friday, then postponed work on bills to curb spending on social programs and cut taxes in favor of a two-week vacation."and

 "Lawmakers automatically receive a cost of living increase each year, unless Congress votes to block it."